jrobalino/udacity-vr/docs/index.md

 This page documents the projects completed for my Udacity VR Nanodegree program.

 ## Project 4: Puzzler

+> Although abandoned for centuries, the wizard's dungeon remains under the spell of dark magic.
+Unwitting travelers desperate to find shelter amidst the snowy peaks have repeatedly become trapped by the dungeon's magic, unable to solve the wizard's puzzle.
+How will you fare, wary pilgrim?

 Puzzler is a mobile VR game that tests a player's visual memory skills.
 The game takes place within a mysterious dungeon, where orbs light up in a random pattern.
 To exit the dungeon, the player must reproduce the correct sequence in which the orbs light up.

 (screenshot)